aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/infra/README.md

 ## Ingestor stack

 The ingestor stack provides the following components:
- * Two public Opensearch Ingestion pipelines for ingesting logs and metrics respectively into an Opensearch domain
+ * Two Opensearch Ingestion pipelines for ingesting logs and metrics respectively into an Opensearch domain
- * A custom resource based on AWS Lambda to configure the Opensearch domain:
-    * Configure the user and roles
-    * Create the index mappings
-    * Load the pre-defined dashboards
+ * Two CloudWatch LogGroups for storing pipelines logs
  * An IAM policy to attach to the Spark job execution role with permissions to send logs and metrics to the Opensearch Ingestion pipelines

 #### CDK context Parameters